 Southampton is fast becoming the south coast’s premier destination for craft beer and real ale.

-Not only do you have many excellent pubs dotted throughout the city, but there are also several new bars and micropubs focusing on great beer, much of it from Hampshire’s 35+ breweries.
+Not only do you have many excellent pubs and craft beer bottle shops dotted throughout the city, but there are also several new bars and micropubs focusing on great beer, much of it from Hampshire’s 35+ breweries.

 Southampton’s new craft beer bars